OSyniegub/subscription-payment/README.md

 - Sorry, it doesn't support (Apple developer account needed)
 - But if you will run the project from Safari you will see unclickable apple pay button :)

+## Heroku

+You can try it on Heroku - https://subscription-gateway.herokuapp.com/